fingerskier/manthra/README.md

 # Manthra

+Others are not against you,
+They are for themselves.

 What get us in trouble is now what we know-
 It's what we know for sure that just ain't so.
   Mark Twain